 Vadim Bourenin's practice focuses primarily on cases involving environmental, energy and natural resources law.
-It includes oil and gas litigation, environmental litigation, contractual disputes, and eminent domain.
-Vadim's clients range from major pipeline companies, independent oil and gas companies to offshore drilling companies.
-Prior to his practice in Texas, Vadim served as a Law Clerk to Chief Justice Paul J. DeMuniz of the Oregon Supreme Court.
-Vadim is an Edmund S. Muskie Fellow, served as a General Counsel to the Constitutional Supervision Committee of Tajikistan, and taught Civil and Environmental & Natural Resources Law at the Law School of the Tajik State University.
+It includes oil and gas and environmental litigation, contractual disputes, and condemnation.
+Vadim's clients include major and independent oil and gas pipeline companies and offshore drilling businesses.
+Recently, Vadim served on a national counsel team for major pipeline projects in Ohio, West Virginia, Michigan, Pennsylvania, Oklahoma, Louisiana and Texas.
+Prior to his practice in Texas, Vadim worked as a Law Clerk for Chief Justice Paul J. DeMuniz of the Oregon Supreme Court.
+Prior to becoming the first lawyer from Tajikistan to be awarded an Edmund S. Muskie Fellowship, Vadim served as General Counsel to the Constitutional Supervision Committee of the Republic of Tajikistan, and he also taught Civil and Environmental & Natural Resources Law at the Law School of the Tajik State University.

-In addition to being licensed in Oregon and Texas, Vadim is eligible to practice in most of the countries of ex-USSR.
-He was extensively involved in a number of Alaska and Oregon Bar projects aimed to assist to development of judicial ethics and jury trials in Russia.
+In addition to licensure in Oregon and Texas, Vadim is eligible to practice in the countries of ex-USSR.
+He was extensively involved in a number of Alaska and Oregon Bar projects aimed to assist development of jury trials and legal ethics in Russia.

-Northwestern School of Law of Lewis & Clark College, Juris Doctor, 2008
+Northwestern School of Law of Lewis & Clark College, J.D., 2008

-Northwestern School of Law of Lewis & Clark College, LL.M., 1999
+Northwestern School of Law of Lewis & Clark College, LL.M.
+Environmental & Natural Resources Law, 1999

 Tajik State University School of Law, Jurist, 1986

 Supreme Court of Oregon

 United States Court of Appeals for the Third Circuit